ndigvijay/PESU-Discord-Authentication-Bot/README.md

 ### Run/Deploy the bot yourself

 1. Clone the repository
+2. Make sure you have Python 3.10 installed
-2. Install the dependencies using `pip install -r requirements.txt`
+3. Install the dependencies using `pip install -r requirements.txt`
-3. Create a `config.yml` file in the root directory of the project and add the following:
+4. Create a `config.yml` file in the root directory of the project and add the following:
     ```yaml
     bot:
         token: 'your-bot-token'